Brian Doyle (American writer)

 Brian James Patrick Doyle (1956–2017) was an American writer.
 He was a recipient of the American Academy of Arts and Letters Award in Literature and three Pushcart Prizes.

-He lived with his wife and three children in Portland, Oregon.
+He lived with his wife and three children in Lake Oswego, Oregon.
 In May 2017, he died at the age of 60 due to a brain tumor.

 Early life and career

 He was born in 1956 in New York City to an Irish Catholic family.
 His mother, Ethel Clancey Doyle, was a teacher, and his father, James Doyle, was a journalist.
 Doyle credits becoming a writer to his father: But in almost every class I am asked how I became a writer, and after I make my usual joke about it being a benign neurosis, as my late friend George Higgins once told me, I usually talk about my dad.
 My dad was a newspaperman, and still is, at age 92, a man of great grace and patience and dignity, and he taught me immensely valuable lessons.
 If you wish to be a writer, write, he would say.
 There are people who talk about writing and then there are people who sit down and type.
 Writing is fast typing.
 Also you must read like you are starving for ink.
 Read widely.
 Read everything.
 Read the Bible once a year or so, ideally the King James, to be reminded that rhythm and cadence are your friends as a writer.
 Most religious writing is terrible whereas some spiritual writing is stunning.
 The New Testament in the King James version, for example.